Saleable Pricing

 Properties 1-4 are the same price, say £1,000,000 each, and Properties 5-7 are the same price, say £1,200,000 each.

-When only looking at Properties 1-4; Property 4 clearly offers better presentation than Properties 1-3, making Property 4 the most saleable, since it offers better presentation for the same price as the other three in the area.
+When only looking at Properties 1-4 - Property 4 clearly offers better presentation than Properties 1-3, making Property 4 the most saleable of the four properties, since it offers better presentation for the same price as the other three in the area.

-When only looking at Properties 4-7; Property 4 is clearly less expensive than Properties 5-7, making Property 4 once again the most saleable, since it’s a lower price for the same presentation as the other three in the area.
+When only looking at Properties 4-7 - Property 4 is clearly less expensive than Properties 5-7, making Property 4 once again the most saleable of the four properties, since it’s a lower price for the same presentation as the other three in the area.

 Once again, Property 4 is the most saleable property over the entire competition in the area!

-If pricing our home attractively makes it more saleable than the competition, then conversely, pricing our home above the market value, i.e. overpricing our home, can make it less saleable than the competition, or even not saleable at all!
+If pricing our home attractively makes it more saleable than the competition; then conversely, over ambitiously pricing or overpricing our home can make it less saleable than the competition, or even not saleable at all!

-If we choose to overprice our home, then we effectively give the buyers no reason to pick it over the competition.
-Buyers are not likely to pick our home nor even afford it their attention if they can get a bigger property for the same price, or the same size property for a lower price, elsewhere in the area.
-Similarly, buyers are not likely to pick our home nor afford it their attention if they can get a property offering better presentation for the same price, or a lower price for the same presentation, elsewhere in the area.
+If we choose to over ambitiously price or overprice our home, then we effectively give the buyers no reason to pick it over the competition.
+Buyers are not likely to pick our home nor even afford it their consideration or attention if they can get a bigger property for the same price, or the same size property for a lower price, elsewhere in the area.
+Similarly, buyers are not likely to pick our home nor afford it their consideration or attention if they can get a property offering better presentation for the same price, or the same presentation for a lower price, elsewhere in the area.

-We should therefore avoid overpricing our home altogether.
+We should therefore avoid over ambitiously pricing or overpricing our home altogether.

 How do we position/price our home to be the most saleable?

-Our home needs to be the most saleable from the buyers’ perspective.
+If we want the buyers to pick our home, then it needs to truly be the most saleable in the area over the competition from the buyers’ perspective.
 In order for us to know how to position/price our home correctly on the market to be the most saleable, we need to be seeing what the buyers see and understand how they would interpret the value of our home.
 This means looking at both:

-Sold comparable properties - buyers want to know what they can reasonably expect to pay for a property of our type.
+• Sold comparable properties - buyers want to know what they can reasonably expect to pay for a property of the same or closely similar type as our home.

-Available comparable properties - buyers want to know what other choices are available on the market that are reasonable alternatives to our property.
+• Available comparable properties - buyers want to know what other choices are available on the market that are close alternatives to our home.

-Whilst there is no doubt that purchasing a home can be an emotional decision for buyers, the foundation of their decision on what they’re prepared to pay is fundamentally based on evidence.
-And so, we need to look at the evidence that the buyers are likely to consider.
+While there is no doubt that purchasing a home can be an emotional decision for buyers, the foundation of their decision on what they’re prepared to pay is fundamentally based on clear and attainable evidence.
+And so, we need to look at the evidence that the buyers are likely to consider when they’re looking at our home.

-We need to discover where our home fits among the comparables in the market
+We need to know where our home sits among the competition in the market

-Before knowing where/how to position/price our home to be the most saleable, we need to discover where it fits among the comparables in the market.
+Before knowing where to position or how to price our home to be the most saleable, we first need to know where it sits among the competition in the market.

-The following are the steps we need to undertake to first find out where our home fits among the comparables, and second, where/how we can position/price it to be the most saleable.
+The following are the steps we need to undertake, first find out where our home sits among the competition, and second, where to position or how to price it to be the most saleable over the competition.
 By undertaking this exercise, we are essentially carrying out a valuation of our home.
+I would highly recommend that you, as the seller, to undertake your own valuation and follow the steps below, as this would allow you to see first-hand, the value of your own home, where it sits among the competition in the market, and the evidence that supports the value.

 Steps for sold comparables